mine-cetinkaya-rundel/wtf-teach/README.md

-# wtf-teach
+# R 4 All: Welcoming and inclusive practices for teaching R

-Collection of talks and documents for What they forgot to teach you about teaching R
+or alternatively *What they forgot to teach you about teaching R*

+- Latin R
+- R Day Medellin
+- Cardiff SatRdays